 Director, National Institute of Allergy and Infectious Diseases (NIAID), National Institutes of Health; Chief, NIAID Laboratory of Immunoregulation, US Department of Health and Human Services

-Anthony Fauci is director of the National Institute of Allergy and Infectious Diseases (NIAID) at the US National Institutes of Health, where he oversees an extensive research portfolio focused on infectious and immune-mediated diseases.
-He is one of the key advisors to the White House and to the US Department of Health and Human Services on global HIV/AIDS issues and on public health preparedness initiatives against emerging infectious disease threats.
-Fauci was a principal architect of the President’s Emergency Plan for AIDS Relief.
-His awards include the National Medal of Science, the Mary Woodard Lasker Award for Public Service, and the Presidential Medal of Freedom.
+Anthony Fauci is director of the National Institute of Allergy and Infectious Diseases (NIAID) at the US National Institutes of Health, where he oversees an extensive research portfolio on infectious and immune-mediated diseases.
+A member of the White House Coronavirus Task Force, he is one of the key advisors to the White House and to the US Department of Health and Human Services on global HIV/AIDS issues and on public health preparedness initiatives against emerging infectious disease threats.
+As chief of NIAID’s Laboratory of Immunoregulation, Fauci also contributes to research on pathogenesis and treatment of immune-mediated and infectious diseases.
+His honors include the Presidential Medal of Freedom, the National Medal of Science, and the Lasker Award for Public Service.

 Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases (NIAID), says some communities are slow to adopt live-saving HIV prevention and treatment methods.